MalachiSadan/Crawl-sitemap-json-and-parse-to-csv/README.md

 's, you need to create a folder to save the JSON files, and change the index of the ID that you need.
 Don't forget to update the sitemap.txt if you want to crawl roku, or use something else.

+#### Empty files
+There's a few JSON files that i deleted their links, becuase theyr'e empty.
+It's matters to you only if you want to crawl the Roku sitemap.
+I added a file that contains all the links i deleted.

 ##### If you have any problems, please open an issue.
 I will try to help.